MicrosoftDocs/dynamics365smb-docs/business-central/finance-payment-tolerance-and-payment-discount-tolerance.md

 ## Example 2 - Tolerance Calculations for Multiple Documents

 The following are some example scenarios showing the expected tolerance calculations and postings occurring in different situations.
-The examples are limited to being only those scenarios that result in all entries in the application being closed.
+The examples are limited to scenarios that result in all entries in the application being closed.

 The **G/L Setup** page contains the following setup:
 - Payment Discount Grace Period 5D